Frequently Asked Questions

 Does land under a lease qualify for participation in Rootella Carbon?

-Producers leasing land throughout the full four-year Rootella carbon program cycle can participate with landowner approval.
-Landowner approval must adhere to the legal requirements defined by the program facilitators.
+Producers with a long-term land lease can participate with landowner approval, which must adhere to the legal requirements defined by the program facilitators.

 Data Collection